phong13082000/MMT/Trainning_Lab_2.md

   + This means the following: In computer networks today information is generally transmitted in the form of bit or symbol sequences.
 In copper cables and radio transmission, however, are modulated high frequency electromagnetic waves, the information carrier, in the optical waveguide light waves of a certain wavelength or different.
 The information carrier know no bit strings, but can take a lot more different states than just 0 or 1.
 For each type of transmission must therefore encoding are defined.
 That is due to the specification of the physical layer of a network.

-  Typical hardware on this layer: repeaters, hubs, cables, plugs,...
+  + Typical hardware on this layer: repeaters, hubs, cables, plugs,...
 ### b.
-Service
+Services
   + Bit-by-bit or symbol-by-symbol delivery
   + Modulation
   + Line coding